AhmedZatar/reading-notes/summarization.md

 6. > - and this one

 7. make an order list and unordered list
-8.i learned some of git commands like :
+8. i learned some of git commands like :

 - git status
 - git add